 They had taken everything, not just the expensive stuff.
 The displays of the most everyday objects such as kitchen saucepans, household tools, even bedsheets, show it was as much “a process of destruction and anonymization” as it was of greed.

-The Furniture Operation’s archives and records were destroyed at the end of the war, but not this one.
-The German soldiers tasked with photographing seized Jewish art and furniture had done such a good job at documenting it all for inventory reasons, it was a “taxonomic look at spoils to be restored”, serving like an administrative document, witnessing the pillaging work being carried out.
+Many Nazi archives and records were destroyed at the end of the war, but not this one.
+The German soldiers tasked with photographing seized Jewish art and furniture had done such a good job at documenting it all for inventory reasons, it was described as a “taxonomic look at spoils to be restored”, serving like an administrative document, witnessing the pillaging work being carried out.
 After the war, the discovered album of photographs was brought to Munich by one of the famous ‘Monuments Men’ James R. Rorimer (who inspired Matt Damon’s character in the film) as part of a mission to collect documents and information potentially useful for retracing German-seized artwork in the French capital.

 The album is kept in the German Federal Archives in Koblenz, and in a new book by sociologist Sarah Gensburger, all 85 images have been published with fascinating background analysis in Witnessing the Robbing of the Jews.
 The album also includes some unique photo coverage of the Louvre Museum as a place for the looting, hoarding and theft of the Jews.